-The Alphabet cakes are the recent trend in cake decorating.
+The letter cakes are the recent trend in cake decorating.
 Almost everybody wants a number or alphabets cake for their birthday.
 Why not?
 Look how pretty these are and not as difficult as other elaborate fondant decorated cakes.
-Now there are lots of tutorials online for these cake and boy did we spend a lot of time looking at what we should share here.
+Now there are lots of tutorials online for these cakes and boy did we spend a lot of time looking at what we should share here.

 - Alphabet cakes are usually filled with a cream-based frosting made with Vanilla Pastry Cream (eggless pastry cream) and Whipping Cream.
 Or

 - You can also use Classic Vanilla Buttercream Recipes.
 The buttercream base can be American, Swiss, Italian, French or German buttercream.

 - Alternatively, you can use other flavored buttercreams too – here are more than 30 buttercream flavors for you to try.

 - If you choose to use a cookie base for your alphabet cake instead of cake-base – perhaps you want a good Vanilla Cookie Recipe or Chocolate Sugar Cookies